opensha/opensha/src/main/resources/data/erf/nshm23/def_models/geodetic/README.md

 # Geodetic Deformation Models

 Geodetic deformation model file history.
-The current version is retained for each version of the fault model.
+The current version is retained for each version of the fault model:

+fm_v1p4: Files for the draft NSHM23 Geologic Fault Model, v1.4 (may be deleted soon if deemed no longer necessary)
+fm_v2: Files for the "final" NSHM23 Geologic Fault Model, V2

 ## 2022/08/10